 HELL YEAH, IT WAS!!!!

-After the demo that released in February, the only thing going through my mind was how fun Nero’s devil arms were going to be and fun they are; the Devil Breakers, each with their own gimmick, have obviously been implemented to compensate for the gargantuan difference of variety that was between his and Dante’s move-set in DMC4 (well it is still there, but more on that later).
-There are a total of 8 Devil Breakers in the standard edition of the game, with each of them bringing a unique ability to the table.
+After the demo that released in February, the only thing going through my mind was how fun Nero’s devil arms were going to be and fun they are; the Devil Breakers, each with their own gimmick, have obviously been implemented to compensate for the gargantuan difference of variety that was present between his and Dante’s move-set in DMC4 (well it is still there, but more on that later).
+There are a total of 8 Devil Breakers in the standard edition of the game, each of them bringing a unique ability to the table.
 My favorite breaker was either the Tomboy which increased the damage on Blue Rose/Red Queen or the Punchline which was simply cool because of the hoverboard ability.
 Most of Nero’s sword skills carry over from DMC4 with nifty additions like Payline and Hardway.

 V is an odd character in terms of gameplay.
 He looks extremely cool with his furry (and rocky) pets – like a sly magician with ever-surprising tricks up his sleeves – but to me, he felt jarring to use.
 In an action game where it’s all about getting into the thick of the fight and coming out the other end with a grin on your face, V’s gameplay can be quite an exercise.
 But that’s like, just my opinion.
 V has no offensive power on his own and has to depend on his pets to do all the fighting.
 That does not mean the player can stay in a sniper position and dish out huge damage – the pets also have a summon range, especially the melee one.
 This forces the player to take V into the fray.
 To top that off, even the pets have their own health bars, making the equation unbalanced – 3 health bars to defend with 2 attacking members (excluding the Devil Trigger).
-From what I have played on the SoS difficulty, V is much harder to use than Nero and Dante due to the limited move set.
+From what I have played on the SoS difficulty, V is much harder to use than Nero and Dante due to his limited move set.

 After finally realizing why the Royal Guard is so overpowered and understanding that air trick can be used to cover large distances instead of using a stinger move to track enemies, switching styles became a necessity.
 There is something really cathartic about pulling off all kinds of combos on bosses, relentlessly attacking and parrying every attack while being able to avoid damage and getting that SSSweet rank – and that’s what the true essence of DMC is.